InnerPulse/InnerPulse/README.md

 <br>

-🎓 &nbsp;I'm currently studying for a Full Stack Web Developer at Software University.
+🎓 &nbsp;I'm currently studying for a Full Stack Web Developer at Software University. <br>
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussions.

 <br>